-In accordance with Articles 192 of Regulation (EU, Euratom) No 966/2012, if full funding is essential for the action to be carried out, the maximum possible rate of cofinancing may be increased up to 100%.
+In accordance with Articles 192 of Regulation (EU, Euratom) No 966/2012, the maximum rate of financing will be up to 100 %.
 The essentiality of full funding will be justified by the Commission's authorising officer responsible in the award decision, in respect of the principles of equal treatment and sound financial management.
+In principle, The rate of cofinancing for Twinning grant contracts is 100%, as provided for in the twinning manual.